top of page

 Low-Fi Wireframes of the Discover recipes, Recipe Preferences, and Recipe pages

-User flow for Adding a Recipe
+Wireframes for Adding a Recipe

 Low-Fi Wireframes showing Adding a Recipe